Case Study: The Olivin

 Design and Installation

-Our commitment to circular construction continues.
-Current efforts focus on identifying and integrating reused steel structures within the Olivin framework.
-Critical aspects such as cross-section verification, thickness requirements, and CE certification are being addressed in collaboration with Stena Stål as a potential material supplier.
+Our commitment to circular construction doesn't stop here.
+Together with Skanska, we are now exploring opportunities to identify and integrate reused steel structures into the Olivin framework.
+Key aspects, such as cross-section verification, thickness requirements, and CE certification for steel profiles, are being addressed in collaboration with Stena Stål, a potential reused material supplier.

-Learn more about our expertise and commitment to sustainability here.
+Learn more about our commitment to sustainability here.

 Contact us